Best Air Purifiers for Allergies (2026)

 | Levoit Core 300 | $20–30 | Every 6–8 months | $30–60 |

-The Winix 5500-2 and Coway AP-1512HH offer the lowest annual operating costs.
-The Levoit Core 300 and Blueair Blue Pure 411 have cheap filters but need them more frequently.
+The Coway AP-1512HH and Levoit Core 300 offer the lowest annual operating costs.
+The Blueair Blue Pure 411a Max has cheap filters but needs them more frequently, and the Winix 5510 runs about $80 a year for its Filter Q.